omalizumab (Subcutaneous route)

 Proper Use of omalizumab

-A nurse or other trained health professional will give you omalizumab.
+A nurse or other trained health professional will give you or your child omalizumab.
 Omalizumab is given as a shot under your skin.

 Omalizumab is not a rescue medication and should not be used to treat sudden asthma attacks.
 It is not a substitute for the medicines you are already taking.
 Never suddenly stop taking, or change the dose of your inhaled steroids or any other asthma medicine you are taking unless your doctor tells you to do so.